 Lessons for you from My Best Mistake

-It’s hard for me to imagine my career having gone better than it has, but that’s in spite of my failure to understand the importance of culture during my time at Pioneer.
-I’ve often wondered, how much better could things have been for both Pioneer and me had I known then what I know now?
+It’s hard for me to imagine my career has gone better than it has, but that’s despite my failure to understand the importance of culture during my time at Pioneer.
+I’ve often wondered, how much better could things have been for both Pioneer and me had I known then what I know now.

 So who was right, who was wrong?
 Few things are black and white, this included, however, this I know for certain.
 It was up to me to understand and operate within their culture, not the reverse.